zhufuyi/sponge_doc/en/microservice-development-mysql.md

-`⓶Microservice created based on sql` is gRPC microservices that use MySQL as their data storage.
+`⓶Microservice created based on sql` is grpc microservices that use MySQL as their data storage.
 Since the database type has been chosen, and sponge supports generating standardized CRUD code using GORM, you can easily generate complete microservice code with CRUD API interfaces at the push of a button.
 Within the microservice code, you can batch-add CRUD API interface code without writing a single line of Go code; all you need to do is connect to the MySQL database.

 If you're developing a microservice that only requires standardized CRUD API interfaces, this is one of the simplest ways to develop microservices.
 You won't need to write Go code, and it enables "low-code development" for microservice API interfaces.
 Adding custom API interfaces is also relatively straightforward; you just need to define the API interface in a proto file and then write specific logic in the generated API interface templates.